 Challenge / Goal

 The location of the street experiment is characterized by a large traffic area, on which there is a small square.
 This space has hardly been used for activities other than parking cars.
-The goal of this project is to explore how changing traffic patterns enables new uses of public space.
+The goal of this project is to explore how changing traffic patterns enable new uses of public space.

 Through the partial closure of a traffic intersection for five weeks, a new city square was generated.
 Alternative parking options (underused supermarket parking spaces) have been provided for the eliminated parking spaces.
 The creation of a pedestrian zone temporarily changed the traffic rules in parts of "Wundtstraße" and "Horstweg" in Berlin-Charlottenburg.
-For the duration of the project, various elements were provided that invite people to stay and use the free space in a new way.
-On the city square there were freely accessible seating options, a table with chairs, deck chairs, wooden benches and hammock as well as a play box with shuttlecock, basketball, football, skipping ropes and street chalk.
+For the duration of the project, various elements were provided that invited people to stay and use the free space in a new way.
+On the city square there were freely accessible seating options, a table with chairs, deck chairs, wooden benches and hammocks, as well as a play box with badminton, basketball, football, skipping ropes and street chalk.

 Want to learn more about the lessons learned, financial details and results?